Tuesday, 5 November 2024

 Since it is just another algorithm, all the common options are available (another new change in version 5 is that more options are available across all algorithms in the GUI - see issue 946).
 Users can define regions that are randomised separately before reassembly for analysis, including some that are not to be randomised.
 One can also add some of the randomised results to the project to inspect them.

 In terms of speed, curveball is faster than rand_structured.
 This is largely due to there being less book-keeping required.
 However, as with independent swaps, curveball can only be applied on a per-cell basis.
-It does not extend to spatially structured randomisations like rand_structured does (one could ensure swap candidates come from within some local neighbourhood, but this is a different model to something like a diffusion process or a random walk).
+It does not extend to spatially structured randomisations like rand_structured does (one could ensure swap candidates come from within some local neighbourhood, but this is a different model to something like a diffusion process or a random walk.
+Update 20241109: This has been implemented and will be available in V5).

 All that is needed to run the curveball algorithm is to choose rand_curveball as the "Randomise function".
 Other parameters are set as usual.